-Click the Configuration button on the control panel, and you can enter the PTZ Settings interface.
+Click Configuration on the control panel, and you can enter the PTZ Settings interface.

 In PTZ control mode, the PTZ panel will be displayed when a mouse is connected with the device.
 If no mouse is connected, the PTZ icon appears in the lower-left corner of the window, indicating that this camera is in PTZ control mode.